Ken Avery begins his 15th year as Gardener.

 An ideal spot, fulfilling all requirements, was found in Theodore Wirth Park (then known as Glenwood Park), the largest park area in Minneapolis, and one interspersed with hills and valley and possessed of great natural beauty.
 To the original tract comprising about three acres, additional area was added from time to time, until at present the garden totals 20 acres fenced in and receiving intense maintenance and protected by the surrounding sanctuary of about forty acres.”

-In the Fringed Gentian™ ( Vol. 21 No. 2 April 1973) Gardener Ken Avery reported that this would be one of the earliest Springs he could remember in the Garden.
+In The Fringed Gentian™ (Vol. 21 No. 2 April 1973) Ken Avery reported that this would be one of the earliest springs he could remember in the Garden.
 The Skunk Cabbage was already blooming on the 17th of March and it usually did not bloom till much later because the low spots in the wetland were deeply frozen.
 He also updated information on the spring:

-The Annual Meeting of The Friends of the Wild Flower Garden was held in the Garden, on Saturday May 12th, 1973, in the Martha Crone Shelter, 24 people attending including a future editor of the Fringed Gentian™ (in 1975), Evie Chadbourn and (as of 2016) one of our longest serving members - Marilyn Rohlfing, who joined the Friends in 1972.
+The Annual Meeting of the Friends of the Wild Flower Garden was held in the Garden, on Saturday May 12th, 1973, in the Martha Crone Shelter, 24 people attending including a future editor of The Fringed Gentian™ (in 1975), Evie Chadbourn and one of our longest serving members (until 2020 when she passed away) - Marilyn Rohlfing, who joined the Friends in 1972.

 Kenneth Avery gave his report of the status of the Garden, in which he noted that the Shelter tape deck, which was part of the music system memorial to Mrs. H. H. Livingston, the wife of the Shelter Architect, had been stolen and that it was being replaced.
 In 1973 alone there were three break-ins to the Garden.
 The last one, in May, was into the Martha Crone Shelter where the tape deck was stolen.
 In an earlier break-in nothing was taken.
 The remaining break-in was to the tool shed where the chain saw was taken.
 He also reviewed new plantings and the landscaping in front of the shelter.
 Ken also requested that an alarm system be considered and also a telephone message system.